al-khabib/react-testing-library-generator-vs-code-extension/rtl-test-generator-ai/README.md

-# rtl-ai-generator README
+# rtl-test-generator-ai README

-This is the README for your extension "rtl-ai-generator".
+This is the README for your extension "rtl-test-generator-ai".
 After writing up a brief description, we recommend including the following sections.

 ## Features